 Denture Care Instructions: Consider Dentist's Advice

 Dentures are artificial teeth and gum replacements, intended to replace your missing natural teeth.
 They can be removed from the mouth and place it back as needed.
 Dentures can either be complete or partial, in a sense they can either replace whole teeth on either the upper or lower gum line, or just a few that are missing.
 While dentures may perhaps feel different from natural teeth, they do appear very natural and are effortless to wear.
 Regardless of what type of denture requirements you may have, your dentist can customize them according to your unique situation.

 Each denture is custom-built in a dental laboratory from imprints taken of your mouth.
 They are prepared using acrylic, resin, and metal.
 Dentures adjust over your gums with a skin-colored acrylic base.
 While the upper denture’s base envelops your mouth palate, the lower denture is molded like a horseshoe to house your tongue.
 The purpose here is to provide comfortable dentures that get as close to natural teeth as possible.

 New dentures may seem uncomfortable for a few weeks until you get used to them.
 The dentures may appear loose while your cheek and tongue muscles learn to retain them in place.
 It is not uncommon to feel minor irritation or soreness.
 You may discover that saliva flow briefly increases.
 As your mouth gets adjusted to the dentures, these difficulties should go away.
 Follow-up dental visits are generally required after a denture is placed in so the fit can be examined and adjusted.
 If any problem continues, particularly pain or soreness, be sure to talk to your dentist.[Also Read: Invisalign Cleaning: How to Use Invisalign Cleaning Crystals]

 According to the American College of Prosthodontists, generally, it is not required to wear dentures 24/7.
 This not only permits gum tissues to relax but allows for proper cleaning of your mouth and your dentures.
 Your dentist will deliver denture care instructions such as how long dentures can be worn.
 During the initial few days, you may be recommended to wear them continuously over an extended period, even during your sleep.
 After the initial tuning period, you may be instructed to take out your dentures at night during bedtime.[Also Read: A Guide to Pull Out a Loose Tooth Without Pain]

 It's essential to store your dentures in water or a denture-cleanser solution, when you are not wearing them, so they don't dry out.
 Dentures that become fully dry can lose their shape and may make them uncomfortable to wear.
 Also, a parched denture may become brittle or cracked and prone to breaking down.
 Always avoid placing your dentures in hot or boiling water because it can damage the plastic support of your dentures.

-Should You Keep Dentures in Water Overnight?Soaking dentures in liquids such as water or cleaning solution helps to free them of stains and accumulation of bacteria that are responsible for bad smell.
+Soaking dentures in liquids such as water or cleaning solution helps to free them of stains and accumulation of bacteria that are responsible for bad smell.
 Although the American College of Prosthodontists recommends soaking your dentures overnight, the duration may vary from a couple of minutes to overnight, according to the manufacturer’s denture care instructions.